This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

 Income taxes are usually to be paid in three moments of the year: a first advance payment by the end of the sixth month of the relevant tax year; a second advance payment by the end of the eleventh month of the relevant tax year and the balance payment by the end of the sixth month following the end of the relevant tax year.
 The advance payments are computed on the basis of the tax payments of previous years.
 Such deadlines may be postponed.
-It is possible to pay the relevant amounts of taxes in instalments (in such a case, interest are due).
+It is possible to pay the relevant amounts of taxes in instalments (in such a case, interest is due).

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?